npysklyw/npysklyw/README.md

 Welcome to my GitHub

-Most code I work on is here, and avaliable to see.
+Most code I work on is here, however their is a lot of projects still not on GitHub, or either privated.

 The easiest way to view my projects, and their descriptions would be at my [site](https://nickpysklywec.netlify.app)